 - Breathing: The three-part breath, a specific type of breathing associated with yoga, will help you tremendously during labor.
 This might be one of the best benefits of yoga during pregnancy.
 Deep breathing ensures a good oxygen supply to your baby and can help you stay calm and focused during labor (3).

 - Strengthens the pelvic floor: Many prenatal yoga poses work to strengthen the pelvic floor.
 This can help during labor and delivery and make your pregnancy more comfortable.

 - Balance: As your body changes and grows, your center of gravity shifts.
 Yoga relies a lot on balance, both physically and emotionally.
 Executing poses helps you find your balance and relax.

 - Helps relieve pregnancy symptoms: A little exercise can do the body good, and a little yoga can do the body a lot of good.
 Yoga can relieve back pain, nausea, headaches, and fatigue.

 - Helps you bond with your baby: Yoga allows you to solely focus on your baby in a way that can almost seem surreal.
-You will become more deeply connected and emotionally attached (source).
+You will become more deeply connected and emotionally attached (4).

 - Can provide you with a great support system: If you join a prenatal yoga class, you will be surrounded by many other empowering women who are taking the same pregnancy journey with you.
-Nothing is better than having a support network who fully understands your situation.
+Nothing is better than having a support network that fully understands your situation.

-What Are The Risks of Yoga During Pregnancy?
+Risks of Yoga During Pregnancy

 Like most things in pregnancy, it seems as if everything has potential risks.
 Yoga is no exception.